-In cases when phytosanitary inspection of food and/or agricultural products is required, the exporter(s) or freight forwarder(s) are advised to obtain a copy of the Import Permit issued by the MSPQIS prior to applying for the Federal Phytosanitary Certificate, PPQ Form 577 issued by USDA's Animal and Plant Health Inspection Service.
+In cases when phytosanitary inspection of food and/or agricultural products is required, the exporter(s) or freight forwarder(s) are advised to obtain a copy of the import permit issued by the SVPS prior to applying for the Federal Phytosanitary Certificate, PPQ Form 577 issued by USDA's Animal and Plant Health Inspection Service.
 The Import Permit contains product-specific requirements, including disinfectant and/or de-infestation treatment.
-If such treatment is required, the PPQ Form 577 should contain the necessary information on the chemical, concentration used, duration, temperature and date of treatment.
+If such treatment is required, the PPQ Form 577 should contain the necessary information on the chemical, concentration used, duration, temperature, and date of treatment.
+Sample phytosanitary certificate can be viewed here.
+It is different from the re-export certificate that Ukraine can issue (unlike for the products of animal origin).

-An initial inspection of the cargo will be conducted at the port of entry by Ukrainian Phyto-sanitary inspectors.
-Product samples will be taken and laboratory tests conducted to verify that live quarantine pests are not present in the cargo.
-The list of quarantine pests is available here.
+An initial inspection of the cargo will be conducted at the port of entry by Ukrainian phyto-sanitary inspectors.
+Product samples will be taking laboratory tests conducted to verify that live quarantine pests are not present in the cargo.

 Products have to be either fumigated for a second time or refused entry if quarantine pests are found alive at the port of entry.
-The local branch of the MSPQIS conducts the secondary phytosanitary inspection of the cargo at an in-land point of cargo destination to verify compliance with import conditions.
+The local branch of the SVPS conducts the secondary phytosanitary inspection of the cargo at an in-land point of cargo destination to verify compliance with import conditions.
 Products receive the final phytosanitary clearance following the second inspection.
-The complete list of products subject to compulsory phytosanitary inspection is provided in a separate GAIN Report.